Meet Ombre Brows

 - Swelling around treated areas, this usually passes after the first day but in some cases can take as long as 2-3 days.
 This is normal and no action required.

 - Initial formation of scabs, which occur after the first day of procedure and are characterised with bright colour.
 It lasts between 4 days up to 2 weeks (average period is 6 days).
 The client must not undertake the following activities during this period: attending sauna, bath, swimming and avoid direct sunlight.
 It is not permitted to touch the effected scab area, nor scratch and remove in any form including soaking.
 If the scabs are removed by force the effected areas will lose pigmentation during healing and scars may form.
 It is recommended to avoid washing or moistening the treated areas, if this occurs, its recommended to gently sponge dry with cotton disk.
 It is not recommended to apply your own post-procedural care or use decorative cosmetics before the scabs flake off naturally.
-Apply nothing for the first day after procedure.
-During the period of scabs forming (from third day after the procedure) apply only Vaseline oil with cotton bud in thin layers when dry sensation or tightening sensation occurs (on average between 3-4 times a day).
+Apply nothing for the first 3 days after procedure.
+During the period of scabs forming (from third day after the procedure) apply only natural paw paw ointment with cotton bud or clean finger in thin layers when dry sensation or tightening sensation occurs (on average between 3-4 times a day).
 Avoid using any wound healing or regenerating medicines as this will accelerate the regeneration process and reduce the retention of pigments in the skin.
 For clients suffering from oral herpes it is recommended to take regular medical treatment, prescribed by GP, after permanent make-up applied on lips.

 - Flaking of scabs.
 The initial flaking of scabs will result in loss between 20-50% of colour.
 Secondary scabs will form (colourless and flaking in appearance), that will last up to 10 days, colour will be restored by 10-20% from initial pigmentation.
 Within this period, no special treatment is required.
 But in order to avoid post-traumatic hyperpigmentation the client must avoid direct sunlight for a month after procedure.